-To find out for sure, they sign up 236 PSYC 101 students from UNC to participate in a lab experiment for research credit.
-The students are told they will be testing their visual performance in relation to glucose levels (sneaky scientists!)
-Half of the students are instructed to fast for a minimum of five hours before their next lab visit, the other half are told to have a large meal or snack just before.
+To find out for sure, they signed up 236 PSYC 101 students from UNC to participate in a lab experiment for research credit.
+The students were told they’d be testing their visual performance in relation to glucose levels.
+(Sneaky scientists!)
+Half of the students were instructed to fast for a minimum of five hours before their next lab visit.
+The other half were told to have a large meal or snack just before.

-On the day of their visit, researchers start by having students compare pairs of geometric shapes and assess whether they can be rotated in space to match or not.
-They tell them to get through as many as they can and then move on to the next task.
-It’s designed to be long and tedious and is meant to assess whether fasters exercise less self-restraint and quit sooner than their satiated counterparts.
+On the day of their visit, researchers started by having students compare pairs of geometric shapes and assess whether they could be rotated in space to match or not.
+They told them to get through as many as they could before moving on to the next task.
+It was designed to be long and tedious.
+More importantly, it was meant to assess whether fasters exercised less self-restraint and quit sooner than their satiated counterparts.

-But alas, hunger doesn’t seem to disrupt their performance.
-Hungry and full students complete a similar number of shape pairings pretty much killing the self-restraint theory.
+But alas, hunger didn’t seem to disrupt their performance.
+Hungry and full students completed a similar number of shape pairings, pretty much killing the self-restraint theory.

 Diving Deeper Into Hanger Science

-The researchers then ask students to complete a writing exercise describing the emotional state of a man in a photo.
-The expression on the man’s face is either angry, sad or neutral.
+The researchers then asked students to complete a writing exercise describing the emotional state of a man in a photo.
+The expression on the man’s face is either angry, sad, or neutral.
 We’ll come back to why in a bit.

-Next, they have them work on a puzzle on the computer which is set up to crash just before they are able to finish a task.
+Next, subjects worked on a puzzle on the computer, which was set up to crash just before they were able to finish a task.
 (Sneaky, I tell you!)
-When the students inevitably get up to notify the experimenter, the response they receive is “What did you do?
+When the students inevitably got up to notify the experimenter, they received the following response: “What did you do?
 What keys did you press?
 This has never happened before.”

-Finally, they’re presented with a questionnaire asking about their experience including what emotions they felt and what they thought about the experimenter.
+Finally, they were presented with a questionnaire asking about their experience, including what emotions they felt and what they thought about the experimenter.

 So what do we learn from this elaborate farce?

-“Context plays a central role in whether hunger is conceptualized as emotions, as does the focus of a person’s attention,” Jenifer K. MacCormack and Kristen A. Lindquist report in the study.
-“Our findings also suggest that having an emotional label accessible could lead to the implicit regulation of emotion, reducing the likelihood that hunger results in the experience of negative, high arousal emotions or judgements that people and objects in the world are unpleasant.”
+“Context plays a central role in whether hunger is conceptualized as emotions, as does the focus of a person’s attention,” Jenifer K. MacCormack and Kristen A. Lindquist reported in the study.
+“Our findings also suggest that having an emotional label accessible could lead to the implicit regulation of emotion, reducing the likelihood that hunger results in the experience of negative, high-arousal emotions or judgements that people and objects in the world are unpleasant.”